 Pumpkin Cinnamon Rolls are oh-so-easy when you make them with crescent roll dough!
-Swirls of pumpkin puree, brown sugar, and pumpkin pie spice add cozy fall flavor, while the cream cheese frosting takes them over the top.
+Swirls of pumpkin puree, brown sugar, and pumpkin pie spice add cozy fall flavor, and the cream cheese frosting takes them over the top.

 Whether it’s for our Crescent Roll Breakfast Casserole, Easy Apple Dumplings, or Taco Ring, crescent roll dough is one of our favorite kitchen shortcuts.
 It bakes up golden brown and puffy, and you can turn it into just about anything.
 Like magic!